• Skip to primary navigation

 • Add chopped apples and saute for 1 to 2 minutes.
 Add oats and continue sautéing for another minute.
 Press cancel, add water, ground cinnamon and salt.
 Stir well.

-• Gently pour 1 cup milk on top, but DO NOT STIR.
+• Pour 1 cup milk on top.

 • Close and lock lid (making sure that valve is set to seal), cook on manual for 7 minutes.
 When cooking time is done, let instant pot be in warm mode for 10 minutes.